circadianmentalhealth/circadian-data-standards/README-Templates/1- General Information & Instruction/README - Github Writing Instruction.md

 ## Where to Place the README File
-Place the README.md file in the root directory of your GitHub repository.
+Place the README.md or README.txt file in the root directory of your project, whether it's on GitHub or in another research data repository.
+If prior to data sharing, place it alongside your dataset in your working directory.
 Ensure it is the first thing users see when they visit your repository.

 ---

-# Writing Language of README in Github
+# Writing Language of READMEs in markdown format

 ## Markdown Basics for Writing READMEs
 Markdown is a lightweight markup language that makes it easy to create structured and visually appealing README files on GitHub.
 Here’s how to use it: